VerosK/puppet-zimbra/README.md

 Zimbra module for Puppet

-''IMPORTANT'': You cannot have any other web server, database, LDAP, or MTA server running, when you install the Zimbra software.
+**IMPORTANT**: You cannot have any other web server, database, LDAP, or MTA server running, when you install the Zimbra software.
 If you have installed any of the applications before you install Zimbra software, disable these applications.
 During the ZCS installation, Zimbra makes global system